- Future City Managers

 The online ethics courses provide the opportunity to learn the 12 Tenets of the TCMA Code of Ethics.
 Ethics 101 serves as the required two hours of ethics training to become a new member.
 Students are required to complete this course within the first 12 months of becoming a member to maintain their membership.
 The course focuses on the basic concepts of public sector ethics including practical, specific procedures you can establish to help make ethics an integral part of your personal and organizational life.

-Ethics 201 and soon to launch Ethics 202 provides an interactive and practical approach for current full and associate members to fulfill the required two hours of ethics training every two years to maintain their membership.
+Ethics 201 and 202 provide an interactive and practical approach for current full and associate members to fulfill the required two hours of ethics training every two years to maintain their membership.
 Case studies are provided to engage current practitioners in the every day challenges they face.

 TCMA and other city management associations across the country conduct training by webinar to provide practical management and leadership training.
 Each webinar is offered complimentary.
 To register for a webinar click here.